plof27/lnd-core/docs/guidebook/metadata.md

 *TODO: Figure this stuff out*
 - What's the overall thematic hook for the game?
 - What level mechanics are there? (ex: mines, things that run at you, crumbling platforms, tightropes, etc.)
-- What are the optional collectibles?
-How do you obtain them?
 - What gates progression between levels? (ex: collecting stars in levels, time, must beat previous to continue, etc.)
 - Are there bosses?
 If so, what are they like?
 (Bowser, autoscroller thing, etc.)